Rotten Tomatoes = 63 / 64

 Rotten Tomatoes = 80 / 51

-An anthology of stories presented as a series of bizarre, supernatural events along a remote desert highway over a 24 hour period.
+An anthology of overlapping stories presented as a series of bizarre, supernatural events along a remote desert highway (presumed to represent purgatory) over a 24 hour period.
 This one plays out fairly well with excellent pacing and some very creepy stuff ...especially the creatures.
-I have no idea what they're supposed to represent but they were very cool!
+I have no idea what these reaper like things are supposed to represent but they were very cool!
 Fitting quite snuggly somewhere between

 The Twilight Zone